Noone2018b/SteamCMD-Syno-Guide/readme.md

 ## Why?

 If you want to download large game files in the background, on your NAS.
 And if you like playing messing around.
-I couldn't find much info on this recently, so here's a quick guide to the essentials.
+I couldn't find much info on this online recently (July 2020), so here's a quick guide to the essentials, as I work them out.

 ## Overview